By Jean Hofve, DVM

 Declawing, which is rightly described as “de-toeing” when the same procedure is done to chickens, is the amputation of each front toe at the first joint (hind foot declaws are not commonly done but would be equivalent).
 This is necessary because, unlike a fingernail, the claw actually grows from the first toe bone.
 The procedure is so excruciatingly painful that it was once used as a technique of torture, and even today it remains the primary test of the effectiveness of pain medications.
 Physical recovery takes a few weeks, but even after the surgical wounds have healed, there are other long-term physical and psychological effects.

 For the surgery itself, the cat is put under general anesthesia and the toes are prepared with antiseptic soap.
 A tourniquet is placed on the cat’s leg and tightened to prevent excessive bleeding.
 Using a scalpel, the surgeon grips the tip of the claw wittourniquet declawh a small clamp, and uses scalpel to carve around the third phalanx, cutting through the skin and severing tendons, nerves, and blood vessels.
 In another technique using a guillotine blade (Resco), a sterilized veterinary nail clipper is used to cut the tissues photos can be seen at lisaviolet.com).
 A scalpel should be (but is not always) used to remove the last piece of bone.
 If this is not done, the claw can regrow, although it will be deformed.
 The wound is typically closed with sutures or surgical glue, but some vets rely on bandages to control the bleeding.
 Tight bandages restrict the normal response of the tissue to swell, causing intense pressure and pain.
-LASER surgery is similar to the scalpel technique, although the LASER cauterizes the blood vessels by burning them as they are cut, so there is less bleeding.
+LASER surgery is similar to the scalpel technique, although the LASER cauterizes the blood vessels by burning them as they are cut.
+It is a difficult technique to master, and complications can still arise.
 The photo at right shows the burns from a LASER surgery.

 In cats, the claws grow directly from the bone.
 If even the tiniest piece of the bone is left in the socket, it can become infected and/or regrow, both of which are very painful.